Stage 3 Draft / February 6, 2023

 Note

-Unlike the @@toStringTag on most built-in classes, for web-compatibility reasons this property must be writable.
+Unlike the @@toStringTag property on most built-in prototypes, for web-compatibility reasons this property must be an accessor.